History of cholera: First, 1817–1824

-Second, 1829–1837
+Second, 1826–1837

 A second cholera pandemic reached Russia (see Cholera Riots), Hungary (about 100,000 deaths) and Germany in 1831; it killed 130,000 people in Egypt that year.
 In 1832 it reached London and the United Kingdom (where more than 55,000 people died) and Paris.
 In London, the disease claimed 6,536 victims and came to be known as "King Cholera"; in Paris, 20,000 died (of a population of 650,000), and total deaths in France amounted to 100,000.
 In 1833, a cholera epidemic killed many Pomo, which are a Native American tribe.
 The epidemic reached Quebec, Ontario, Nova Scotia, and New York in the same year, and the Pacific coast of North America by 1834.
 In the center of the country, it spread through the cities linked by the rivers and steamboat traffic.

-Similarly, in Washington D.C. (where there are no reliable mortality figures), Michael Shiner, an enslaved laborer at the Washington Navy Yard recorded, "The time the colery [cholera] broke out in about June and July August and September 1832 it Raged in the City of Washington and every day they wher [were] twelve or 13 carried out to they [their] graves a day."
+In Washington D.C.
+Michael Shiner, an enslaved laborer at the Washington Navy Yard recorded, "The time the colery [cholera] broke out in about June and July August and September 1832 it Raged in the City of Washington and every day they wher [were] twelve or 13 carried out to they [their] graves a day."
 By late July 1832, cholera had spread to Virginia and on 7 August 1832, Commodore Lewis Warrington confirmed to the Secretary of the Navy Levi Woodbury cholera was at the Gosport Navy Yard, "Between noon of that day, [1 August] and the morning of Friday [3 August], when all work on board her USS Fairchild stopped, several deaths by cholera occurred and fifteen or sixteen cases (of less violence) were reported."

 The epidemic of cholera, cause unknown and prognosis dire, had reached its peak.
 Cholera afflicted Mexico's populations in 1833 and 1850, prompting officials to quarantine some populations and fumigate buildings, particularly in major urban centers, but nonetheless the epidemics were disastrous.

+In response to the second cholera pandemic, the Ottoman Empire and Egypt reformed their quarantine systems, following the western Mediterranean model.
+In 1831, the Egyptian Quarantine Board was established.
+It constructed Egypt's first modern lazaretto in Alexandria in 1833.
+In 1831, the Ottoman government set up the first permanent quarantine complex in Istanbul.
+In 1838, the Ottoman government established the Supreme Council of Health, which oversaw 59 quarantines.
+While largely useless against cholera, these quarantines shored up the two countries' epidemiological defenses against bubonic plague.

 During this pandemic, the scientific community varied in its beliefs about the causes of cholera.
 In France, doctors believed cholera was associated with the poverty of certain communities or poor environment.
 Russians believed the disease was contagious, although doctors did not understand how it spread.
 The United States believed that cholera was brought by recent immigrants, specifically the Irish, and epidemiologists understand they were carrying disease from British ports.
 Lastly, some British thought the disease might rise from divine intervention.

-The social importance of the government having a direct role in the development and application of science was demonstrated through the U.S. government's support of efforts to control the epidemic.